spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/access-console.md

 ---

-The Edge Management Console (EMC) allows you to manage Edge hosts in your network locally, upload content such as images and packs, and create Edge clusters without connections to a centralized Palette installation.
+The Edge Management Console (EMC) allows you to manage Edge hosts in your network locally, upload content such as images and packs, and create Edge clusters without connections to a Palette installation.

 :::preview